GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Experiments

 Hyper parameters of the network were selected by validating on V-COCO's validation set and a small split from the training set of HICO-DET.
 Our initial learning rate was 0.001 and the optimizer was Stochastic Gradient Descent (SGD) with a weight decay and a momentum of 0.9 and 0.0001.
-The network was trained with symmetric binary cross entropy (See Section~\ref{loss_function}) for 60 epochs on V-COCO dataset and 220 epochs on HICO-Det dataset.
-Total training time for V-COCO was 7 hours and for HICO-Det was 55 hours.
 Our network was trained on GeForce RTX NVIDIA GPUs (one 2080 Ti for V-COCO, four 2080 Ti and four 1080 Ti for HICO-DET dataset) with a batch size of 8 per GPU.
 For each input image during training we randomly apply two augmentations from a set of augmentations (affine transformations, rotation, random cropping, random flipping, additive Gaussian noise, etc.).
 Our model has $\sim60M$ parameters.
-All training details of our network will be made available in our public repository.

 During inference, for each human-object pair, we multiply class-wise predictions $\mathbf{p}_{HOI}$ from equ.~\ref{final_pred} with the detection confidence scores of the humans and objects.
 Also, we apply Low grade Instance Suppressive Function (LIS)~\cite{li2019transferable} to improve the quality of the object detection confidence scores.